-My research interests are magnetic fields and theirs signatures in the Universe.
-Galaxy clusters are an excellent place to study magnetic fields because we can get a hint of their origin plus we get to understand the plasma physics of the intracluster medium.
-I investigate how magnetic fields evolve in the formation of galaxy clusters and more recently, the radio emission coming from these clusters.
+My research interests are magnetic fields, cosmic rays, and theirs signatures in the Universe.
+Galaxy clusters are an excellent place to study magnetic fields and cosmic rays because we can get a hint of their origin plus we get to understand the plasma physics of the intracluster medium.
+I investigate how magnetic fields evolve in the formation of galaxy clusters and the radio emission coming from these clusters.
 Here you can find a brief summary on selected publications.

 Morphology of radio relics - II.
 Properties of polarized emission